hnakamur/rustc-deb/src/doc/book/getting-started.md

 to your code.
 In this way, using Cargo helps you keep your projects nice and tidy.
 There's a place for everything, and everything is in its place.

-Now, copy *main.rs* to the *src* directory, and delete the compiled file you created with `rustc`.
+Now, move *main.rs* into the *src* directory, and delete the compiled file you created with `rustc`.
 As usual, replace `main` with `main.exe` if you're on Windows.